nmdarksky/nmdarksky.github.io/legislation/nspa_revisions.md

 These exemptions are removed because responsible lighting can still ensure both safety and effectiveness.

 **There are no requirements for modification of existing lights or their operation until they are replaced.**

+<A NAME=points></A>
+### Talking points

+1. Dark skies are an valuable resource in New Mexico: we have something that many places do not, and we need to protect them through responsible lighting practices.
+Responsible lighting can be safer, save energy and money, be healthier, have less adverse effect on wildlife, respect property rights, and enable greater human appreciation and scientific study of the night sky.
+Dark skies can also have a positive economic impact through astrotourism and attracting people to live in New Mexico.
+There really is no down side!

+2. Dark skies can be achieved through responsible lighting.
+Responsible lighting doesn't mean no lighting, it just means putting light only where and when it is needed.

+3. A combination of legislation, outreach, and changing attitudes will all be needed to address the issue.
+State legislation plays an important role in demonstrating a commitment on the part of our state and legislators.

+4. New Mexico was a pioneer in passing the Night Sky Protection Act in 1999, but there have been a lot of developments since then, and it is in need of updating.
+We are proposing to update it in a small, but impactful way: we require all new lighting to be shielded to a new standard, and we remove exceptions to this that are no longer justified.

 <A NAME=faq></A>
 ### Frequently Asked Questions